BolunDai0216/BolunDai0216.github.io/README.md

 Repo for my personal website where I save my notes and showcase my work.

 Coded up from scratch.
-Used Vue.js, Bootstrap and MathJax to make my life easier.
+Used Jekyll, Bootstrap and MathJax to make my life easier.